View Connector Trails

 The trail begins behind the South Burlington High School artificial track.
 A point of interest nearby is a seasonal snowboard training park built by South Burlington High School team in 2007.
 The foot path goes along the direction of Kennedy Drive, but is set back in the woods about 500 yards or so from Kennedy Drive.
 It is separated from Kennedy by a spur from Potash Brook watershed.

 The trail emerges at Hinesburg Road behind a small brick pumping station for the South Burlington Water Department.
-(There is a trailhead sign area here with parking for 4 cars; however, the trailhead sign has since been removed or stolen.)
+(There was a trailhead sign area and a parking area for 4 cars; however, the trailhead sign has since been removed or stolen.)